-Copies of the Agreement
+ARTICLE 30: Copies of the Agreement

 DCAA may obtain copies of this MOU from City by reimbursing City for their cost.
-City agrees to provide DCAA with twenty free copies of this MOU without charge, and City will provide DCAA with an electronic version of this Agreement.
-The MOU will be posted on City's website in a location easily accessible to all DCAA members.
+City will provide DCAA with an electronic version of this Agreement (MOU).
+The MOU will be posted electronically on the City's website in a location easily accessible to all DCAA-represented members.

-Long Term Disability
+ARTICLE 31: Long Term Disability